4D-Game/sdk/docs/controller-sdk/index.md

 - `on(seat: int)`
 - `off(seat: int)`

-wich are called when the putten is pressed and released respectively.
+which are called when the putten is pressed and released respectively.

 ```python
 class MySwitch():